garuma/xamsvg/README.md

 ### Preparing your SVG

 First and foremost, this library is not meant to be a full blown SVG parser.
 Rather the idea is to support a small subset of the format to allow scalable shapes to be used on Android.
-This mean that path, shapes, color and gradients are supported but basically nothing else (e.g. pretty much no SVG effects).
+This means that path, shapes, color and gradients are supported but basically nothing else (e.g. pretty much no SVG effects).

 It's also possible that some higher-level SVG constructs used by graphic softwares don't meddle well with the parser.
 In that case, you should try to export the image in a "lower-compatibility" or "simplified" mode.
 The excellent (and free) [Inkscape](http://inkscape.org/) SVG editor for instance supports saving pictures in a "Optimized SVG" format that is more suitable to be consummed by the library.